California Driver Handbook - Handling Emergencies

 - Avoid especially slippery areas, such as ice patches, wet leaves, oil, or deep puddles.

-If the brakes get wet, dry them by lightly pressing the gas and brake pedals at the same time so that the vehicle drives against the pressure of the brakes.
+If the brakes get wet, dry them by lightly pressing the accelerator (gas) and brake pedals at the same time so that the vehicle drives against the pressure of the brakes.
 Perform this light pressing only until the brakes dry.

-If your wheels drift off the pavement onto the shoulder, grip the steering wheel firmly, ease your foot off the accelerator (gas) pedal, and brake gently.
-After checking for traffic behind you, gently steer back onto the pavement.
-Do not pull or turn your steering wheel suddenly to correct your steering.
-This may cause you to drive into oncoming traffic.
+If your wheels drift off the pavement, grip the steering wheel firmly, ease your foot off the accelerator (gas) pedal, and brake gently.
+Check for traffic behind you, gently steer back onto the pavement.
+Do not pull or turn your steering wheel suddenly; this may cause you to drive into oncoming traffic.

 An acceleration skid usually happens when the drive wheels lose traction on the road surface.
 To maintain control of a skidding vehicle, do not apply the brakes.
-Ease off the gas pedal and straighten the front wheels as the vehicle begins to straighten itself out.
+Ease off the accelerator (gas) pedal and straighten the front wheels as the vehicle begins to straighten itself out.

 This type of skid is usually caused by braking too hard at a high rate of speed and locking the wheels.
 The vehicle will skid no matter which way the steering wheel is turned.
 Take your foot off the brake to unlock the wheels.
 Then, straighten the front wheels as the vehicle begins to straighten out.
 If your vehicle is not equipped with anti-lock brakes and you enter a locked wheel skid, step on the brake gradually until you are at a safe speed to continue driving.
 However, if you press the brake pedal and it sinks to the floor, quickly pump the brake pedal to build pressure.
 As you’re pumping the brakes, down shift your vehicle into a lower gear or neutral to slow down.
 Then try using your emergency or parking brake to stop.
 Slow the vehicle gradually until you are at a safe speed to continue driving.